signupsoftware/exflowwebd365o/README.md

 * Improves the Forward feature adding the possibility to disable the Previous option.
 The OK button is also disabled until approver and comment have been specified.
 * Improves filtering for adding approvers (Add Approver & Forward To)
 * Improves display of the Amount column in the inbox.
-* Adds possibility for an administrator to download the latest logfile (experimental).
+* Adds possibility for an administrator to download the latest log file (experimental).
 * Adds possibility to turn on extended logging in admin settings (experimental).
 * Adds admin option to manually clean temporary files and folders (experimental).
 * Bug fixes.